Travel to Hawaii during Covid-19: What you need to know before you go | NewsChannel 3-12

 Visitors who have been in the state of Hawaii for more than three days may visit Kauai without quarantining by complying with a number of measures including a test more than three days after arriving in the state but within 72 hours before traveling to Kauai.

-Kauai also announced a shortened three-day quarantine option for travelers arriving from out of state who participate in a new “resort bubble” program.
+Kauai has a shortened three-day quarantine option for travelers arriving from out of state who participate in a”resort bubble” program.

-Kauai Mayor Derek S. K. Kawakami has officially requested to rejoin the state Safe Travels Hawaii program.
+Gov. David Ige has approved a request from Kauai Mayor Derek S. K. Kawakami to rejoin the state Safe Travels Hawaii program.
 That would would make it unnecessary for Kauai’s out-of-state visitors to stay in a resort bubble or spend time on another Hawaiian island to get a quarantine exemption.

-If Gov. David Ige approves the request, the new rules would go into effect on April 5.
+The new plan becomes effective April 5.
+Until then, visitors must still follow the current system.

 Registration with Safe Travels Hawaii as soon as flights are booked is mandatory for all travelers older than 18.
 The form will generate a unique QR code that must be scanned on arrival.
 Negative tests must be uploaded here, and a questionnaire must be completed 24 hours ahead of travel.